February 22, 2012

 She continues to play a vital role in my continued success and I view her as a teacher, mentor, and confidant.

-One of the biggest takeaways after participating in the YEP program was the importance of serving and giving back to your community.
+One of the biggest takeaways after participating in the MYEP program was the importance of serving and giving back to your community.

 One of the projects for YEP that stands out most for me was my leadership role in was coordinating a fashion show for free at a local elementary school.